Bobris/Nowin/README.md

 Nowin
 =====

-Fast Owin Web Server in pure .Net 4.5 (it does not use HttpListener)
+Fast and scalable Owin Web Server in pure .Net 4.5 (it does not use HttpListener)

-Current status is usable for testing, not for production, nobody did any security review.
-But in keep-alive case with Hello World localhost response is 2-3 times faster than NodeJs 0.10.7 or HttpListener.
-Code is limited by Kernel socket speed, than by its implementation.
+Current status is usable for testing, not for production, nobody did any security review, you have been warned.
+On Windows speed is better than NodeJs and in some cases even better than HttpListener.

-SSL is also supported!

-Plan for future is to implement WebSockets, and call it a day feature wise.
+Features it supports:
+- Http 1.0 and 1.1 clients uses SocketAsyncEventArgs in most optimal way you can found on the Internets
+- KeepAlive, untested pipelining, automatic chunked en/decoding of request and response
+- Everything strictly asynchronous and parallel automaticaly using all available cores
+- SSL using .Net SSL Stream so in theory it should be same secure
+- WebSockets in platform independent way!
+It buffers data so SignalR is more optimal on wire than current HttpListener on Win8.
+- Tracks currently connection counts and maximum allocated connections and allocates new as needed
+- One connection needs less than 20kb RAM and most of it is reused but never deallocated.
+- By default settings maximum size of request and response headers are 8KB.
+- Published in Nuget for easy use.
+No dependencies.

 Other Owin .Net server samples also included.
 Some parts of these samples source code are modified from Katana project.